carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 # Preprocessing

-The first step using expression matrix is preprocessing which includes preprocessing and normalization.
+The first step using expression matrix is preprocessing divided into two main steps of preprocessing and normalization.